Las02/ml_ops_project/reports/README.md

 --- question 29 fill here ---

+The developer begins by cloning the GitHub repository to work on the project.
+The repository is configured with GitHub Actions to automate workflows, including code format checks, pre-commit validations, and test execution, enabling continuous integration and minimizing the risk of committing errors.

+The Makefile provides streamlined commands to facilitate project tasks:

+1. Run ```make setup_data``` to retrieve and process the required data.
+The data is collected from Huggingface
+2. Use ```make tests``` to execute tests and ensure code integrity.
+3. Use ```make train``` to train the model.
+The model is also collected from Huggingface

+To build the Docker image, run make build_cloud, which constructs the Docker image and pushes it to the Google Cloud Artifact Registry.
+Once the image is available, a Google Compute Engine VM instance can be launched to train the model.
+The training process automatically logs results and stores the model on Weights & Biases (WandB).

+For end users, the workflow involves cloning the GitHub repository and initializing the API.
+The API allows users to translate Danish sentences into English using the deployed model, which runs on Google Cloud infrastructure.

 ### Question 30

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**